American Paint Horse

 Intro

-The paint is a performance type color breed & are often bred exclusively for their spotted pattern.
+The paint is a performance type color breed and are often bred exclusively for their spotted pattern.
 Crosses to gaited, pony or draft breeds are not recognized by the registry, only Thoroughbred or Quarter Horse bloodlines are allowed.

 Origins

 The first paint horses in American are thought to have been brought over from Spain, where record of their existence stretches back to 700 A.D.
 These spotted horses were prized by many Native American tribes who dutifully bred them for their spots.
-Later during the 19th century as Quarter horses came west, the two collided & more color was introduced to the stock type Quarter horses.
+Later during the 19th century as Quarter horses came west, the two collided and more color was introduced to the stock type Quarter horses.

 Keeping the Color

 When the American Quarter Horse Association emerged in 1940, they excluded spotted white patterns in their registry.
-However the spotted stock horses had won many hearts & a variety of organizations sprang up to preserve them.
+However the spotted stock horses had won many hearts and a variety of organizations sprang up to preserve them.
 In 1965 many of them banded together to form the American Paint Horse Association.

 Overo